thefrontside/microstates/README.md

 # Features

-With microstates added to your project, you get:
+With Microstates added to your project, you get:

 * 🍇 Composable type system
 * 🍱 Reusable state atoms